FAQs from Glendale App

 HP, HPI or hemispheric power is just a simple function of solar wind speed, density and IMF.
 It has no practical use for aurora-hunting, as it takes no account of the substorm process.
 If the speed and density are high it will give a high figure even when no substorm is active and, therefore, no aurora is happening.

 HP is the same value used to generate the 'ovation model' or 'aurora maps' seen on many apps and websites.
-These will show aurora even when no aurora is happening because they are based purely on solar wind and IMF data measured a million miles from Earth.
+These will appear to show aurora even when no aurora is happening because they are based purely on solar wind and IMF data measured a million miles from Earth.

 For this reason all apps, websites and FB groups that rely on HP or 'ovation/aurora' maps are totally unreliable and should be avoided.